A domain name is the most critical component of every website. It’s how people will find you online, so it’s essential to have a good one.

 To demonstrate, we searched for “bikes” and got the results displayed in the image below;

-The first three results are bikes.org, bikes.co, and bikes.biz, which are premium domain names.
+The first three results are bikes.org, bikes.co, and bikes.biz, which are premium domain names and Sedo also includes other domain names that are closely related to your search phrase.

-The first two have a make offer button next to them, while the last has a buy now button.
+The first two domains in this example have a Make Offer button next to them, while the last has a Buy Now button.

-It indicates that the owners of the first two domains put them up for auction, while the last domain’s owner set a fixed price.
+This indicates that the owners of the first two domains put them up for auction, while the third domain’s owner set a fixed price.

 As a buyer, you’re free to search for any specific keyword and find related domains listed on Sedo just like we did.